dormontmap/dormontmap.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Audit coverage
+title: Audit coverage map
 subtitle: What did we get?
 What did we miss?
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [audit, map}
 comments: true
 ---

 Back in summer 2020 participants divided up the work of recording observations of conditions on Dormont's streets for pedestrian access and mobility.
 Almost everyone who took part submitted their observations on paper or electronically.
-There were a couple snafus, but here's a look at what we covered:
+There were a couple hiccups between start and finish, but here's a look at what we covered:

 ## Dormont Mobility Audit 2020 Coverage